3dcitydb/3dcitydb-docs/source/impexp/interfaces.rst

 The 3D City Database Importer/Exporter offers both a graphical user interface (GUI) and a command line interface (CLI).
 The CLI allows for embedding the tool in batch processing workflows and third-party applications.
-The usage of the CLI is documented in chapter 5.8.
+The usage of the CLI is documented in :numref:`impexp_cli_chapter`.

 To launch the GUI, simply use the starter scripts located in the *bin* subfolder of the installation directory of the 3D City Database